Short Itinerary

 The Har Ki Dun Trek – A Timeless Journey Through the Valley of Gods

-Nestled deep within Uttarakhand’s Govind Pashu Vihar National Park, the Har Ki Dun Trek is not just a trek—it’s a passage through ancient mythology, raw Himalayan wilderness, and vibrant mountain culture.
+Nestled deep within Uttarakhand’s Govind Pashu Vihar National Park, the Har Ki Dun Trek is not just a trek, it’s a passage through ancient mythology, raw Himalayan wilderness, and vibrant mountain culture.
 Known as the “Valley of Gods,” Har Ki Dun has been a trail walked by generations of shepherds, pilgrims, and adventurers, each drawn by its sacred aura and pristine beauty.

 What sets this trek apart is its powerful blend of natural splendor and legend.
-According to ancient Hindu epics, the Pandavas from the Mahabharata are believed to have taken this path on their final journey to heaven—Swargarohini, the “Stairway to Heaven,” looms in the background as a silent witness to this celestial tale.
+According to ancient Hindu epics, the Pandavas from the Mahabharata are believed to have taken this path on their final journey to heaven Swargarohini, the “Stairway to Heaven,” looms in the background as a silent witness to this celestial tale.
 Even today, the villagers of Osla revere Duryodhana, a rare devotion found nowhere else in India, and celebrate stories passed down through centuries.

 As you walk through dense pine forests, alongside glacial rivers, and across alpine meadows carpeted with wildflowers, you’ll witness a changing landscape that’s both dramatic and peaceful.
 Snow-draped peaks like Swargarohini, Hata Peak, and Black Peak tower above the trail, offering panoramic views that are nothing short of majestic.

-But the beauty of Har Ki Dun isn’t just in its mountains—it’s in its people.
+But the beauty of Har Ki Dun isn’t just in its mountains, it’s in its people.
 The villages of Osla, Gangaad, and Seema hold onto ancient customs, with ornately carved wooden homes, temples that echo folklore, and a way of life untouched by modern rush.
 Every interaction here feels like a step back in time, adding deep cultural richness to your trekking journey.

 Perfectly suited for first-time trekkers and seasoned hikers alike, the Har Ki Dun trail is graded moderate, offering a comfortable challenge with immense rewards.
 Whether you’re chasing Himalayan sunrises, soaking in the silence of remote valleys, or seeking a spiritual connection to the mountains, Har Ki Dun delivers an experience that lingers long after the trek ends.

-This is not just a hike—it’s a soulful expedition into the heart of the Garhwal Himalayas, where myth meets mountain, and every step tells a story.
+This is not just a hike, it’s a soulful expedition into the heart of the Garhwal Himalayas, where myth meets mountain, and every step tells a story.

 Trek Highlights

-- ✅ Trek Duration: 6 Days / 5 Nights
+- ✅ Trek Duration: 6 Nights / 7 Days

-- ✅ Total Trek Distance: 24 km (Almost)
+- ✅ Total Trek Distance: 40-42 km (Almost)

-- ✅ Maximum Altitude: 12,000 ft
+- ✅ Maximum Altitude: 12,720 ft (If go to Maninda Lake)

 - ✅ Trek Difficulty: Moderate